 We have outlined the key stages of a typical case above and here is a rough guide to the likely timescales involved:

-Experience: Minal is a solicitor with over 20 years experience giving advice on employment law issues of all types.
+Experience: Minal qualified as a solicitor in 1997 and is currently giving advice on employment law issues of all types.
 She has worked in practice and industry and assists both employees and employers solve their legal problems.
 Minal also advises on litigation and commercial matters for her clients.

 Percentage of time spent on Employment law: 80%